self-actuated/actuated.com/posts/2024-03-12-gpus-for-github-actions.md

 If you want to just explore the system, and run commands interactively, you can use [actuated's SSH feature](https://docs.actuated.dev/tasks/debug-ssh/) to get a shell.
 Once you know the commands you want to run, you can copy them into your workflow YAML file for GitHub Actions.

 We took the SSH debug session for a test-drive.
-We installed Nvidia's container runtime toolkit, then ran the ollama tool to test out some Large Language Models (LLMs).
+We installed [the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), then ran the ollama tool to test out some Large Language Models (LLMs).

 [Ollama](https://ollama.com/) is an open source tool for downloading and testing prepackaged models like Mistral or Llama2.